piever/juliacon2018/src/index.md

 # Pipeline: plotting

-The pipeline has support for plotting via external packages, provided they accept JuliaDB tables as input:
+Plotting is supported via external packages, provided they accept JuliaDB tables as input:

 ```julia
 using StatPlots